schellenberg/computerscience20/_sources/Python/MoreTurtles/TurtleRace.rst

 .. topic:: Quick Overview of Day

-    Use what you know about turtles so far to simulate a basic race between two turtles.
-If time, may choose to turn this into an interactive game, by controlling the turtles with the micro:bit.
+    Use what you know about turtles and looping structures to simulate a basic race between two turtles.

 .. reveal:: curriculum_addressed